 #3 Store Foot Print Optimization

-Most retailers fall into ambiguity when they need to open a new store in a particular location, being unable to understand opportunities and challenges hidden in the location.
+Most retailers fall into ambiguity when they need to open a new store in a particular location, being unable to understand the opportunities and challenges hidden in the location.
 But in recent years, AI-powered algorithms have been heavily used in this area to have a better understanding of the location.

 #4 Optimization of Supply Chain

 Supply chain management is one of the most important areas of retail that has a direct impact on the performance of any retail business.
-It is a well-known fact that excess inventory causes cost burden, and stock-outs can stimulate customers to look towards competitors.
+It is a well-known fact that excess inventory causes a cost burden, and stock-outs can stimulate customers to look toward competitors.
 This is where AI-powered software demand models help retailers eliminate this pain point.